BluemlJ/GSAT/README.md

 ## GSAT

-What is GSAT and when to use it?
+About GSAT
 ------
-GSAT (Genetic Sequence Analysing Tool) is a tool to analysing ab1 files, comparing them with genes and addings them into a database.
+GSAT, which means "Genetic Sequence Analysing Tool", is a Java program for analysing AB1 files, comparing them with genes and adding retrieved information about mutations into a database.
-It is written in Java.

 Requirements